-For your convenience, the following 2013 Tentative Assessment Roll contains residential properties in the Town of Greece.
+For your convenience, the following 2013 Final Assessment Roll contains residential properties in the Town of Greece.
 This will allow you easier access to determine the equity of your assessment to other comparable properties.

 To assist in your search, a comparable property is one of the same style of construction as your own.
 In the "style" column of the listing you will note a number indicating the type of home.
 To ensure that you are choosing accurate comparables make certain that you choose homes with the same style number as your own.

 Comparable sales are listed by Neighborhood Code and Style of house.
 Click here to look up your property and find your Neighborhood Code.

 To find comparable sales:

 - Find your building style